physicsgoddess1972/Precipitable-Water-Model/README.md

 The ```save()``` function can be used in-joint with the ```show()``` function, as seen in the usage snippet.
-The resulting output is a PDF file by the name "cool_plots.pdf" with three pages, one for each plot unless otherwise specified.
+The resulting output is a PDF file by the name "cool_plots.pdf" with three pages, one for each plot unless an alternate plot layout is specified.
 ```R
 ### USAGE
 dummy <- function(){